-And because most major share markets tend to track the US, it also augurs well for shares around the world.
+Since the 1970s, this has been one of the great adages of the share market and because most major share markets tend to track the US, it also bodes well for share markets around the world.
 Except for one thing – the January "rule" seems to have broken down.

 Lessons of the Januarys past

 The January effect has worked well for years.
 Research by Ben Marshall, an economist at Massey University in New Zealand, estimates that between 1940 and 2007, the US market gave a return of 14.4% in the 11 months after a January that saw the market rise, compared to a mere 3.2% in the 11 months after a fall in January.